*** BEATRICE (LP-album) was my 2nd recorded work. Later, it appeared also in a CD together with my 1st LP-album ONAR.

-to listen to all compositions just click on titles
+*** You may listen to ALL TRACKS – just click on titles.

 recorded and remixed